DSCR Loans: A Guide for International Real Estate Investors in Washington D.C.

 Cash-out refinance

-Steps for a non-U.S. resident to get a DSCR mortgage in Washington D.C.
+Steps to get a DSCR investment property mortgage

 Securing a DSCR mortgage as a non-U.S. resident may seem complex, but with Waltz, it’s more accessible than you think.
 Just follow these seven steps: